avenix/Interactex/README.md

 |   ![](Documentation/icons/utilities/palette_sound.png)  |   Sound  |        valueChanged(Number)       |                                        play()                                        |        -       |

 ## About
 My name is Juan Haladjian.
-I developed the Wearables Development Toolkit as part of my post-doc at the Technical University of Munich.
+I developed Interactex as part of my Ph.D. at the Technical University of Munich.

 Feel free to contact me with feature requests: